Mawuli-Samah/alx-low_level_programming/README.md

-This repository contained programming in programming language C.
+This repository contain programming in programming language C.